 It goes without saying that developing computer software is a technical profession and offers some of the highest paying software jobs.
-If you’re pursuing a computer science job you will need to have an aptitude for math and statistics, problem-solving, and the ability to clearly communicate complex technical problems to both technical and non-technical colleagues.
+If you’re pursuing a computer science job, you’ll need to have an aptitude for math and statistics, problem-solving, and the ability to clearly communicate complex technical problems to both technical and non-technical colleagues.
 If you can master these core skills, you are ready to explore a more specific career path in the field.

-Depending on your specific employer and job title, you will need to develop your own niche expertise to execute your position effectively.
+Depending on your specific employer and job title, you’ll need to develop your own niche expertise to execute your position effectively.
 Let’s go over three of the most common jobs for people in the computer science field and the skills you need for each.

 Software developers create applications designed to work across devices and enable an end user to complete a specific set of tasks.
 The job title “software developer” can refer to both front-end developers and back-end developers.
 Back-end developers focus on coding an application’s logic to deliver information from the server to the end user.
 These developers are usually skilled in programming languages such as Java, Python, Ruby, and PHP.